Low-Code Development Platforms in 2025: Founder’s Guide

 With hundreds of platforms on the market, picking the right one is crucial.
 You should evaluate platforms based on:

-1. Your Use Case and User Base: Is the platform suited for the type of app you need (e.g., a data intensive internal tool vs. a UI rich mobile app)?
+1. Your Use Case and User Base: Is the platform suited for the type of app you need (e.g., a data intensive internal tool versus a UI rich mobile app)?
 Is it designed for business users, professional developers, or both?

 2. Technical Features: Assess the breadth of its component library, integration options, and pre built templates.